subhamviky/subhamviky/README.md

 ### 2. A2C Framework (Architecture-to-Code) — The Meta-Framework
 **[github.com/subhamviky/a2c-framework](https://github.com/subhamviky/a2c-framework)** An AI-governed developer platform framework designed to enforce Non-Functional Requirements (NFRs) at generation time.
 * **Correct-by-Design Generation:** Uses E2A-governed agents to programmatically generate enterprise-grade microservices, IaC, and CI/CD pipelines.
 It addresses "NFR Amnesia" by moving technical constraints from loose prompt engineering into strict base-class compiler policies.
-* **Automated Quality Gates:** Programmatically injects idempotency annotations, circuit breakers, structured JSON logging, and validation boundaries into generated artifacts *by construction* before code hits a repository branch, validating outputs via an automated `CodeCriticAgent` (RAGAS threshold $\ge 0.75$).
+* **Automated Quality Gates:** Programmatically injects idempotency annotations, circuit breakers, structured JSON logging, and validation boundaries into generated artifacts *by construction* before code hits a repository branch, validating outputs via an automated `CodeCriticAgent` (RAGAS threshold >= 0.75).

 ---

 ## 📦 Architectural Spikes & Reference Runtimes (In Progress)
-*Purpose-built validation frameworks demonstrating clean core extensibility and distributed transaction management across multiple cloud stacks.
-These active portfolios represent the experimental sandboxes from which the formalized E2A and A2C specifications are being derived, with progressive refactoring underway to fully adopt these framework standards.*
+*Purpose-built reference runtimes validating the E2A and A2C Frameworks — proving that the same Clean Architecture principles and financial integrity controls proven at $350M+ SAP TM scale apply across Java Spring Boot, Python FastAPI, and serverless runtimes.
+Progressive refactoring to full E2A base-class inheritance is underway.*

 * **[Order-to-Cash Agentic AI Platform](https://github.com/subhamviky/order-to-cash-agentic-ai):** ![Phase 2](https://img.shields.io/badge/Phase_2-In_Progress-blue?style=flat)
   E2A Primary Reference Implementation using Python, LangGraph, Amazon Bedrock, hybrid OpenSearch retrieval, and full automated Terraform IaC.
 Serves as the principal testing ground for E2A's multi-agent coordination; active work focuses on refactoring the custom orchestrator to inherit directly from the formalized E2A base-class state contract.